ibrahem50/repo-radar/README.md

 - The Tracked Repos page renders immediately with zero API calls on mount.
 - Stars for the chart come directly from the stored data — no extra network requests.
-- The only lazy fetch is the latest commit date, which fires only when the user explicitly clicks Refresh on a card.

 **RTK Query lazy queries** (`useLazyGetLatestCommitQuery`) are used for per-card commit fetches.
 Eager queries (`useGetRepoDetailsQuery`) were intentionally avoided on the tracked page — they would fire for every card on every mount, hitting the rate limit fast.